-European leagues to resume, Denmark gets creative
+Soccer: European leagues to resume, Denmark gets creative

 Meanwhile, leaders Midtjylland, who host Horsens on Monday, will set up a drive-in cinema with space for 2,000 cars outside their MCH Arena.

-Portugal, where there are 10 rounds of matches to play, will offer its fans a feast of summer football when it returns from June 3 with leaders Porto away to Famalicao and second-placed Benfica at home to Tondela the following day.
+Portugal, where there are 10 rounds of matches to play, will offer its fans a feast of summer soccer when it returns from June 3 with leaders Porto away to Famalicao and second-placed Benfica at home to Tondela the following day.

 To televise as many games as possible, each round of matches will be played over four to six days with one rest day in between.